Ouacshaman/sqlc_in_zig/README.md

 You can name it queries.sql to something else if you like

 Setup Database First:
-create it, connect to it, then setup tables( for me I use psql ) Then use the CLI to do inserts, selects, deletes, and updates
+create it, connect to it, then setup tables( for me I use psql) Then use the CLI to do inserts, selects, deletes, and updates

-Store information in ~/.config/ziglc/config.json Recommend to install goose for database migration
+Create Directory and file to store information in "~/.config/ziglc/config.json" Recommend to install goose for database migration ( that is what I used)
-If you are building a zig project store the queries in the ./src/sql/queries/ folders

 copy and  past this in main()